hexedwalnut/fen-ttrpg/content/core/ref/shield-counter-specialization.md

 ## Description

-Successfully defending using a shield provokes and attack of opportunity.
+Successfully defending (take no hp) using a shield provokes an attack of opportunity against the attacker.